rspievakc/Realtime-chat-system/README.md

 ## 1. Introduction

-The objective of this project is to create a real-time chat solution.
+&nbsp;&nbsp;The objective of this project is to create a real-time chat solution.
 I've decided to use Javascript language across all the stack, to unify the language and data format, optimize the development resources, and implement source code re-utilization.

-The backend contains REST endpoints and WebSocket channels which implement real-time updates.
+&nbsp;&nbsp;The backend contains REST endpoints and WebSocket channels which implement real-time updates.
 The REST endpoints will handle user registration, the other services will be accessed by WebSockets.

-Please find the sequence diagram link on the section 9.
+&nbsp;&nbsp;Please find the sequence diagram link on the section 9.

 ## 2. Backend technology stack